GES

 Account Aggregator Framework & Open Banking

-Account Aggregator (AA) is India's consent-based data sharing framework — a groundbreaking financial data democracy initiative by RBI.
-AA is an RBI-regulated NBFC (Non-Banking Financial Company — Account Aggregator category) that facilitates secure sharing of financial data between Financial Information Providers (FIPs — banks, AMCs, insurance companies, pension funds) and Financial Information Users (FIUs — lenders, wealth managers).
-The customer (data principal) controls what data is shared, with whom, for how long, and can revoke consent at any time.
-Eight AAs are licensed by RBI: Finvu, OneMoney, CAMS Finserv, NESL, Yodlee (Envestnet), PhonePe (Anumati), Protean (formerly NSDL), Perfios.
-How it works: Customer wants a loan → gives consent on AA app → AA fetches bank statements, GST returns, insurance details from FIPs → shares with lender (FIU) → lender makes credit decision based on actual cash flow data (not just CIBIL score or collateral).
-Revolutionary impact: Enables "cash flow-based lending" — MSMEs and individuals without collateral or credit history can access credit based on their actual financial data.
+Account Aggregator (AA) is RBI's consent-based data sharing framework.
+AAs are RBI-regulated NBFCs facilitating secure sharing between Financial Information Providers (banks, AMCs, insurers, pension funds) and Financial Information Users (lenders, wealth managers).
+Customers control what data is shared, with whom, for how long, and can revoke consent anytime.
+Eight licensed AAs: Finvu, OneMoney, CAMS Finserv, NESL, Yodlee, PhonePe (Anumati), Protean, Perfios.
+How it works: Customer wants a loan.
+Gives consent on AA app.
+AA fetches bank statements, GST returns, and insurance details from FIPs.
+Shares with lender.
+Lender makes credit decisions based on actual cash flow, not just CIBIL scores.
 Over 1.5 crore consent artefacts processed (2024).
-Estimated to unlock Rs 4 lakh crore in additional MSME credit by reducing information asymmetry.
-AA is part of India's Data Empowerment and Protection Architecture (DEPA) — the fourth layer of India Stack after identity (Aadhaar), payments (UPI), and documents (DigiLocker).
-Global recognition: UK's Open Banking, EU's PSD2 (Payment Services Directive 2), and Australia's Consumer Data Right are similar frameworks — but India's AA is unique in being cross-sectoral (covers banking, insurance, pensions, securities, tax — not just banking like UK/EU).
-India is the first country to implement such a comprehensive consent-based financial data sharing framework.
+Estimated to unlock Rs 4 lakh crore in additional MSME credit.
+AA is part of India's DEPA (Data Empowerment and Protection Architecture), the fourth India Stack layer.
+UK's Open Banking, EU's PSD2, and Australia's Consumer Data Right are similar but cover only banking.
+India's AA is cross-sectoral (banking, insurance, pensions, securities, tax).
+India is the first country with such a comprehensive framework.
+Exam tip: AA enables cash-flow-based lending.
+Know the cross-sectoral advantage over UK/EU.

 RuPay & Card Payments Ecosystem

-RuPay is India's indigenous card payment network, launched by NPCI in 2012.
-RuPay competes with Visa and Mastercard — reducing India's dependence on foreign card networks.
-RuPay cards: 80+ crore issued (bulk through Jan Dhan).
-Market share: Debit cards — RuPay 60% (by number), Visa 27%, Mastercard 12%.
-Credit cards — Visa 55%, Mastercard 32%, RuPay 13% (growing fast after mandatory RuPay credit card on UPI from 2023).
-RuPay advantages: Lower interchange fees (Merchant Discount Rate — MDR of 0% for RuPay debit transactions up to Rs 2,000), domestic processing (transaction data stays in India), integration with UPI.
-RuPay international acceptance: Accepted in 200+ countries through partnerships with Discover (USA), JCB (Japan), UnionPay (China).
-India's card industry: 100+ crore debit cards, 10.4 crore credit cards (December 2024).
+RuPay (NPCI, 2012) is India's indigenous card network competing with Visa and Mastercard.
+80+ crore cards issued (bulk through Jan Dhan).
+Market share: Debit cards: RuPay 60%, Visa 27%, Mastercard 12%.
+Credit cards: Visa 55%, Mastercard 32%, RuPay 13% (growing after mandatory RuPay credit on UPI from 2023).
+RuPay advantages: Lower interchange fees (0% MDR on RuPay debit up to Rs 2,000).
+Domestic processing (data stays in India).
+UPI integration.
+International acceptance in 200+ countries through Discover, JCB, and UnionPay partnerships.
+Card industry: 100+ crore debit cards, 10.4 crore credit cards (December 2024).
 Credit card spending: Rs 1.7 lakh crore/month.
-Debit card usage is declining at POS (Point of Sale) as UPI replaces card swipes — but growing online.
-MDR waiver controversy: Government waived MDR on RuPay debit and UPI transactions (2020) to promote digital payments.
-Merchants don't pay anything for processing these transactions.
-Negative impact: Payment companies (PhonePe, Google Pay, Paytm) struggle to build sustainable revenue models.
-NPCI's UPI incentive scheme (Rs 3,500 crore annually from government) partially compensates.
+Debit card POS usage declines as UPI replaces swipes.
+MDR waiver controversy: Government waived MDR on RuPay debit and UPI (2020).
+Merchants pay nothing.
+Payment companies struggle with revenue models.
+NPCI's Rs 3,500 crore annual government incentive partially compensates.
 Debate: Is zero-MDR sustainable?
-Should a small fee (0.1-0.3%) be introduced to fund the digital payment ecosystem?
-RBI's discussion paper (2022) suggested a tiered MDR structure but no decision yet.
-Card-on-File Tokenisation (October 2022): Merchants cannot store actual card numbers.
-Token replaces card data — unique per merchant per device.
-Reduced fraud risk.
-Initially caused friction but adoption is now universal.
+Tokenisation (October 2022): Merchants cannot store card numbers.
+Device-specific tokens enhanced security.
+Exam essential: RuPay debit market share (60%) and zero-MDR debate.

 Digital Health Infrastructure — ABDM & CoWIN